|MapGazer – elevation data|

-MapGazer supports the 3-second-arc data available from that website; you can download the elevation data for the maps you are interested in (see below for details), and then when moving the cursor over a map you should see the elevation as well as the latitude and longitude displayed in the status at the top left of the window (see screenshot).
+MapGazer uses the ‘3-second-arc’ (a grid of up to 90m/300feet) data from that mission.
+You can download the elevation data for the area you are interested in (see below for details), and then when moving the cursor over a map you should see the elevation as well as the latitude and longitude displayed in the status at the top left of the window (see screenshot).

 To copy elevation data to the clipboard, right-click on a point on a map, select Details, then click Elevation to copy the elevation data for that point to the clipboard.